XXVIII Conference of the Ibero-American Society of Digital Graphics

 Submissions

-Call for Abstracts SIGraDi 2024
+Stage 1: Call for abstracts SIGraDi 2024 is closed

 We are pleased to announce the call for abstracts for the SIGraDi 2024 Conference.
 We invite you to submit abstracts of academic research and professional practice by April 8th.
 Abstracts must be original and unpublished, they cannot be sent simultaneously to another conference or journal, and they must be written following the guidelines of the APA 7th standard in one of the three official SIGraDi languages (Spanish, Portuguese, or English).
 The texts must contain 450 – 550 words in addition to references and be organized according to the following structure.